 If you can’t find thin cut beef slices in your store, ask a butcher at the Deli to cut them 1/4″ thin.
 You also could buy a 3 lb Top Round beef roast, freeze for 2 hours, then slice thin.

 Rouladen can also be cooked in the “Instant Pot”.
 Sear on all sides, add 2 cups of beef or chicken broth.
 Place Rouladen on a trivet.
-Cook at high pressure 20 minutes, then a 10 minutes slow release.
+Add 2 cups of broth, 1/2 onion and tomato paste.
+Cook at high pressure 15 to 20 minutes depending on thickness, then a 10 minutes slow release.
 Thicken the sauce, season with additional salt, pepper, Red Wine and/or Worcestershire sauce.